-Unusually heavy snowfall in Italy Today’s Image of the Day comes from the European Space Agency (ESA) and features a look at Italy with unusually high amounts of snow on the ground.
+France from space on a clear day Today’s Image of the Day comes thanks to the European Space Agency (ESA) and features a look at France from space on a cloudless day.